xtrone88/vesta-rental-mockup/docs/backend_spec.md

       Even if not using Jetstrem we want to use Laravel Fortify

       TODO: Need to evaluate if https://jetstream.laravel.com/1.x/features/teams.html is enough to satisfy lessee / leasor / admin requirements.
+      It seems like leasors might fit into teams, and maybe their guesty api key should be defined on teams.
+And possibly admin should just be a boolean on user account.

       ```
       $table->string('first_name');